terminaltraces/cv/README.md

-# Resume and CV
+# What is this?
-This repository contains my resume and CV in PDF form, generated via LaTeX.
+This repository contains my curriculum vitae (CV) in PDF form, generated via LaTeX.

-My resume and CV can be downloaded from the compiled PDFs in this folder.
-All other files need to be compiled with LaTeX to generate the PDFs.
+My CV is a detailed log of my work and publication history over the years, throughout my time in my Bachelors, Masters and Doctoral studies.